ChefPlex/program-reporting-frameworks/README.md

 ---

+## Where This Breaks

+Reporting frameworks fail when they become performance art: clean decks, vague health colors, no ownership, and no decision asked.

+If the report does not change what someone knows, decides, escalates, or does next, it is probably overhead.

+---

 ## A Note on Honesty in Reporting

 The frameworks here are built around one principle: status reports should reflect reality, not aspiration.